Christian Radio Host: Eclipse Is A Sign Of The Work Of Satan

 Fischer’s attempt to paint a normal celestial event as some kind of message from God drew laughs from critics online, including the Church of Satan:

-However, Fischer is hardly alone among evangelicals in seeing the eclipse as a possible warning from a deity.
+However, Fischer is not the only evangelical to interpret the eclipse as a possible warning from a deity.

 Earlier this month, Anne Graham Lotz ― leader of AnGeL Ministries in North Carolina and daughter of famed evangelist Billy Graham ― also warned the eclipse could be a signal of darker things.